gaehlerm/SoftwareEngineering/README.md

 Now there is a well-known solution: automatic gears.
 A car can drive at any pace of choice and the automatic gear box will select the most suited gear.
 Problem solved.
 You pay a little fee for the automatic gear but you’ll never have to think about it again.
 Now we only have to wait for self-driving cars.

 Once again, understanding Interfaces in general will allow you to write better code.
 It’s just the same as in the examples above.
 Try to follow the same principles.
-Figure out what the user really wants makes writing code using a well-designed interface quite easy.
+Figuring out what the user really wants makes writing a well-designed interface quite easy.
 Writing some user code examples will help you a lot.

 // mention that there will be more about interfaces all over the code?